-These printers use the super-sharp Hewlett Packard technology, and give simple operation and installation, along with easy installation and near-zero maintenance costs.
-Designs are made using logos imported on a USB stick, and created using the touch screen interface.
+These printers use the super-sharp Hewlett Packard technology, and provide simple operation along with easy installation and near-zero maintenance costs.
+Designs are made using logos imported on a USB stick and created using the touch screen interface.
 Sojet is based in China, and their products represent real value for money.

 Thermal inkjet (a.k.a.
 HP technology) is state of the art in terms of reliability.
 The systems are solid state, with no pumps, tanks, or float switches.
-The print head accept a HP cartridge, and on occasion if it is damaged or not printing perfectly, simply changing the cartridge gets production running again.
+The print head accepts an HP cartridge, and if it is damaged or not printing perfectly, simply changing the cartridge gets production running again.

 Most customers can self-install the Sojet machines, reducing the need for external visitors to site.
 The printer is supplied with an installation kit, so that the printer can be installed straight out of the box.
 The inkjet controller can be pre-configured and the messages designed in advance, as an inclusive service to customers.